Azure/terraform-provider-alz/docs/data-sources/architecture.md

 ### Optional

 - `policy_assignments_to_modify` (Attributes Map) A mested map of policy assignments to modify.
 The key is the management group id, and the value is an object with a single attribute, `policy_assignments`.
 This is another map. (see [below for nested schema](#nestedatt--policy_assignments_to_modify))
+- `policy_default_values` (Map of String) A map of default values to apply to policy assignments.
+The key is the default name as defined in the library, and the value is an JSON object containing a single `value` attribute with the values to apply.
+This to mitigate issues with the Terraform type system.
+E.g. `{ defaultName = jsonencode({ value = "value"}) }`
 - `timeouts` (Block, Optional) (see [below for nested schema](#nestedblock--timeouts))

 ### Read-Only